HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

 HTTP Method: `GET`

-## PO Template Fields
-### Definition of the Purchase Order Template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.

 ## Get PO Number
 ### API Endpoint - Get a New Purchase Order Number